hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/authorization/2-setting-output-permissions.md

 ---
-title: 'Create Type Permissions'
+title: "Create Type Permissions"
-metaTitle: 'Create users table permissions | Hasura v3 Tutorial'
+metaTitle: "Create users table permissions | Hasura v3 Tutorial"
 metaDescription: "In this section, we'll cover how to set up permissions for the users table for select operations."
 ---